-A 'Traffic Control Plan' must be prepared by a suitably accredited RTA work site traffic designer for all works that are carried out in or adjacent to a public road, satisfying all the requirements of AS1742.3 'Traffic Control Devices for Work on Roads' and the RTA's 'Traffic Control at Worksites Manual'.
-The Supervisor must ensure that the 'Traffic Control Plan' is submitted to Council for approval.
+A 'Traffic Control Plan' must be prepared by a suitably accredited RMS work site traffic designer for all works that are carried out in or adjacent to a public road, satisfying all the requirements of AS 1742.3 and the RMS's 'Traffic Control at Worksites Manual.

+The Supervisor must ensure that the 'Traffic Control Plan' is submitted to Council for acceptancel.
 No works shall commence until the 'Traffic Control Plan' has been considered by Council.

-Where works are to be carried out on a Council road, a Road Opening Permit and Roads Act Approval must be obtained from Council and an appropriate fee paid prior to any works being undertaken.
+Where works are to be carried out on a Council road, a Road Opening Permit or Roads Act Approval must be obtained from Council and an appropriate fee paid prior to any works being undertaken.
 Council must be notified the day before the works are to take place.

-Where works are to be carried out on an RTA road, a Road Occupancy License, a Road Opening Permit and Roads Act Approval must be obtained from the RTA prior to any works being undertaken.
+Where works are to be carried out on an RMS road or within 100m of a signalised intersection or the works will affect a State Road,, the appropriate Road Occupancy License, Road Opening Permit and Roads Act Approval must be obtained from the RMS prior to any works being undertaken.

-It is the responsibility of the Supervisor to have in place and maintain traffic facilities in accordance with the 'Traffic Control Plan', at all times, day and night, 7-days a week for the duration of the works.
-The installed traffic facilities must be verified as being consistent with the approved plan by suitably accredited RTA work site traffic designers.
+It is the responsibility of the Supervisor to have in place and maintain traffic facilities in accordance with the 'Traffic Control Plan', at all times, day and night, 7 days a week for the duration of the works.
+The installed traffic facilities must be verified as being consistent with the approved plan by suitably accredited RMS work site traffic designers.

 The Supervisor's traffic control operations must minimise any side road or branch track.
 It must not break down any fences, damage public or private utilities, communication lines nor obstruct any drain or watercourse.
 When obstructions or breakages cannot be entirely avoided, the Supervisor shall at once remove such obstructions, immediately repair such breakages and make adequate provision for traffic.
-In the event of the Supervisor failing to rectify any of the abovementioned causes, Council reserves to itself the power to do so after giving the Supervisor 24-hours notice in writing of its intention.
+In the event of the Supervisor failing to rectify any of the abovementioned causes, Council reserves to itself the power to do so after giving the Supervisor 24 hours' notice in writing of its intention.
 The whole of the cost of such work incurred by Council will be a legitimate charge payable by the Supervisor.